Our Story

 Our vision

-A world where the genuine and unique perspectives of Muslim women are valued and appreciated
+A world where the genuine and unique creative perspectives of all Muslim creatives are valued, appreciated, and integrated into the global cultural narrative.

 Our mission